sajusal/sros-peering/README.md

 # System Alarms and Logging

-SROS has default log-id 99 for all events and log-id 100 for events with severity Major and above.
+SR OS has default log-id 99 for all events and log-id 100 for events with severity Major and above.
 These logs can be read using the `show log log-id <id>` command.
 User defined logs can be created as shown below.
 Log destination options are File, Memory, Console, SNMP, Netconf or Syslog.

-For more details on logging, visit [SROS Log Documentation](https://documentation.nokia.com/aces/sr/23-7-1/books/system-management/event-account-logs.html).
+For more details on logging, visit [SR OS Log Documentation](https://documentation.nokia.com/aces/sr/23-7-1/books/system-management/event-account-logs.html).

 A user defined log can be created as below: